internet-sicherheit/ethereum-cache-creator/README.md

 - The result file will appear in a newly created directory `output`
 - A `.json` suffix will be added automatically to the specified filename.
 - Start and stop need to be numbers between 0 and the blocknumber of the latest block of the specified network.
 - Stop needs to be higher than start.

+**Software requirements**

+- Requires java 14.
+- GUI might only work on Linux.